All Episodes

 They're working in cable news for the most part.

-Well, you know, interestingly about this uh the the whole the the wireless wire the the wireless um uh warrantless wiretap situation, that's another thing Obama's gonna hold on to.
+Interestingly about this, the whole wireless, the wireless warrantless wiretap situation, that's another thing Obama's got to all hold on to.

 It will manifest itself further after the one accepts the oath of office on Tuesday.

-It'll be a few short days afterwards that we will start hearing members of the administration say, we didn't know how bad it really was, the Bush administration.
+It'll be a few short days afterwards that we'll start hearing members of the administration say, We didn't know how bad it really was.

-Uh it's worse than we knew it guantiness worse than we knew in the economy.
+It's worse than we knew Guantanam's worse than we knew in the economy.

-So this became so I I can see how you're looking out over our culture and you see these groups of cultural victims who have become as minorities majorities through intimidation.
+So I can see how you're looking out over our culture and you see these groups of cultural victims who have become, as minorities, majorities through intimidation.

 Right.